 While I was in Bali, I got pretty into surfing and saw just how bad the plastic pollution is in our world.
 Paddling through so much plastic – bags, straws, toothbrushes, etc – is almost bittersweet…

-And the more I read about the issue, the worse I realized it is.
+And the more I read about the issue, the worse I realised it is.
 It’s been predicted that (if we don’t change our behaviour), there will be more plastic in our oceans than fish by 2050!

 So that’s why I decided to launch Bare Vida; an eco-friendly brand, selling reusable things to help people cut down on their use of plastic in their everyday life.